 That’s the big picture to help encourage you to invest in tax-deferred growth inside a retirement plan.

-This leads right into understanding which plan is the best option for you to invest in your retirement!
+This leads right to understanding which plan is the best option for you to invest in your retirement!

 Which plan is right for you?

 There are several options.
 It depends on your income, your business ownership, and other factors to truly know which choice is the best for you.
 However, there are two great options to invest in your retirement as a digital nomad.

 I suggest you choose between the SEP IRA and the Solo 401k.
 Both of these options are great especially if you have no employees in your business (other than yourself and your spouse).

 As a side note: If you do have employees, then the traditional 401k is probably your best bet for your contributions.
 You will need to match your employees as well but it counts as a business expense and it’s a way to attract good talent.

 Let’s go over the differences to understand them better.